Loading…

 Dan Mummert

-Senior Engineer - Innovation, Pickett and Associates
+Senior Engineer - Innovation, Pickett and Associates/ESP

 Dan Mummert, PE, is a Senior Engineer leading the Innovation Program at Pickett and Associates, LLC (Pickett).
 He holds a degree and a Professional Engineering License in Civil Engineering, specializing in Geospatial Engineering.
 Dan has over two decades of comprehensive experience...
 Read More →